slhck/web-player-demos/README.md

 Each demo contains the following elements:

 	assets/
-	css/
-		style.css
-	js/
-		main.js
 	config.json
+	demo.js
 	index.html
+	style.css

-Only `index.html` and `config.json` are required for the build.
-In a basic setup, `index.html` must contain a single line player embed and `config.json` must include the demo title, description, and license.
+Only `index.html` and `config.json` are required for the build. `index.html` should contain a single-line player embed and `config.json` must include the demo `title` and `description`.

+You can add a `library` property to your demo's `config.json` to automatically load a JW Player JavaScript API library.
+You can then call `jwplayer()` in your `demo.js` script.
+Alternatively, you can provide a full player id from a single-line embed with the `player` property.

-Local assets (such as images, .txt files, etc...) referenced within the demo should be saved in the `assets` directory.
+Local assets (such as ad schedules or images) referenced within the demo should be saved in the `assets` directory.
+You can add additional scripts and stylesheets to the `scripts` and `stylesheets` arrays, respectively.

 #### Please note
-By submitting you are agreeing to license your demo under the Apache 2.0 license.
+By submitting a demo, you are agreeing to license your demo under the Apache 2.0 license.

 ### Config File
 The `config.json` file provides metadata about your demo.
 It will be used to populate information about your demo on the page.
-Only title, description, and license are required to build the demo, but we ask that you complete all fields for Developer Showcase demo submissions.
+Only title and description are required to build the demo, but we ask that you complete all fields for demo submissions.
 ```
 {
   "title": "",
   "description": "",
   "license": "Free|Premium|Ads|Enterprise",
-  "showCode": true|false,
+  "showCode": true|false|"css",
-  "layout": "horizontal|vertical",
   "apiCalls": [],
   "author": {
   	"name": "",
   	"githubUsername": ""
-  }
+  },
+  "library": "",
+  "player": ""
 }
 ```